-All school rules, including the school's discipline code and dress code are in effect during school-sponsored dances.
+All school rules, including the school's discipline code and dress code are in effect during school- sponsored dances.
 In particular, students shall not:

 - 1. Use, posses, distribute, purchase, or sell tobacco materials. - 2.
 Use, possess, distribute, purchase, or sell alcoholic beverages. - 3.
 Use, possess, buy, sell, barter, or distribute any illegal substance or paraphernalia; - 4.
 Use, possess, buy, sell, barter, or distribute any object that is or could be considered a weapon or any item that is a "look alike" weapon. - 5.
 Vandalize or steal; - 6.
 Bully of haze other students; - 7.
 Behave in a manner that is detrimental to the good of the school; or - 8.
 Be insubordinate or disrespectful toward teachers and chaperones. - 9.
-Must have book rent/tech fee paid in order to attend all UHS/UMS dances or a signed payment plan on file with the district office. - 10.
-Guests may not be over the age of 20 years of age or younger than 9th grade to attend a high school dance. - 11.
-Guests must provide a copy/picture ID to gain approval to attend the dance and purchase a ticket.
+Must have book rent/tech/Driver Education fee paid in order to attend all UHS/UMS dances or a signed payment plan on file with the district office.